Serving St. Charles County & Greater St. Louis

 The Missouri chapter of the National Alliance on Mental Illness.
 Not a treatment clinic, but a free source of education, family support groups, and referral help.
 A good place to get oriented before choosing care.

-If you live in St. Charles County or the St. Louis area and standard medication has not worked, there are newer, doctor-supervised options worth asking about.
+If you live in St. Charles County or the St. Louis area and your depression has not lifted - whether standard medication has fallen short or you simply want to understand every option sooner rather than later - there are newer, doctor-supervised approaches worth asking about.
 We point local readers to Brain Recovery Centers because they focus specifically on treatment-resistant depression and PTSD, offer FDA-approved esketamine and TMS, and accept most insurance including MO HealthNet.

 Learn about Brain Recovery CentersDisclosure: Brain Recovery Centers is a recommended partner of this site.
 We only recommend them to readers in our local service area.